mercedes-benz/kafka-integration-samples/README.md

 ## Contributing

 We welcome any contributions.
-If you want to contribute to this project, please contact the Mercedes-Benz Connectivity Services GmbH to sign online our contributors license agreement.
+If you want to contribute to this project, please contact the Mercedes-Benz Connectivity Services GmbH to sign our contributors license agreement.
-You can email mbconnectivity-services@mercedes-benz.com subject "FOSS Contribution".
-Here you can read the [contributors license agreement](CONTRIBUTORS_LICENSE_AGREEMENT_MBCS.pdf) upfront.
+You can email us via mbconnectivity-services@mercedes-benz.com subject "FOSS Contribution".

 ## Code of Conduct